digitalrebar/provision/doc/ux/portal/homeux.rst

 This section provides a list of all community (free) and RackN paid services actively used by the User.

-The following three types of feautures are listed:
+The following three types of features are listed:

 * Content - YAML or JSON processes for Digital Rebar Provision to execute during the provisioning process
 * Plugin - Binary packages extending the basic functionality of Digital Rebar Provision.
 These are installed via the UX and then configured by the user.